 In this module, we'll tackle the following:

-Need to collect and store data about your records that's unique to your workflow?
-Just create a custom field.
-(You must be an admin to do so).
-The graph below shows the field types you can create; plus their definition; character limit; whether they're searchable and filterable; and how to ensure they're successful in a data import:
+The table below shows the field types you can create; plus their definition; character limit; whether they're searchable and filterable; and how to ensure they're successful in a data import.
+Please note: Only Admins and Account Owners can create custom fields.

 Before you create custom fields or customize your existing fields, be sure to consider the following: